Spaghetti with Broccoli, Garlic, and Olive Oil

 Instructions

-2. Bring a pot of salted water to a boil and blanch the broccoli florets for 4 minutes.
-Remove the florets and transfer into a bowl of ice water using a slotted spoon.
-Drain the florets in a colander.
+- Bring a large pot of salted water to a boil.
+Blanch the broccoli for 4 minutes, then use a slotted spoon to transfer it to a bowl of ice water to stop the cooking process.
+Drain in a colander.

-4. Reserve 1 cup of the pasta water and then drain the cooked pasta in a colander.
+- Before draining the pasta, reserve 1 cup of the starchy pasta water.
+Drain the cooked spaghetti in a colander.

 Written by Will Chiong who lives and works in New York building useful things.